OzAltagar7/Smarticar/README.md

 Compete against the AI in two different game modes-

 - **Racetrack**, first to complete two consecutive laps
-- **Parking**, park as much as you can in different parking spots in one minute
+- **Parking**, park as much as you can in different random parking spots in one minute

 for a complete documentation (hebrew), visit [Smarticar.pdf](docs/Smarticar.pdf) in `docs`